Ajaberr/Agent-First-Organization/README.md

       * `--model`: The openai model type used to synthesize user's utterance.
 Default is `gpt-4o`.
 You could change it to other models like `gpt-4o-mini`.

     📄 For more details, check out the [Evaluation README](https://github.com/arklexai/Agent-First-Organization/blob/main/arklex/evaluation/README.md).

+# Repository Changes

+This fork of the Agent-First-Organization repository includes several enhancements and additions:

+## Added Features

+### LEAP Agent
+- Added specialized LEAP agent for climate research applications
+- Enhanced agent capabilities for scientific research and collaboration

+### Configuration Files
+- Added `config.json` - Base configuration for the LEAP agent
+- Added `leap_enhanced_config.json` - Extended configuration with additional parameters for advanced use cases

+### Evaluation Framework
+- Implemented comprehensive evaluation capabilities
+- Added metrics tracking for agent performance
+- Includes goal completion rate tracking

+### TaskGraphs
+- Added enhanced TaskGraph functionality
+- Improved task planning and execution
+- Better coordination between specialized workers

+## Specialized Workers
+Added new workers for climate research:
+- Citation generator for academic references
+- Dataset finder for locating relevant climate data
+- Research collaboration assistant

+## Getting Started
+To use these enhancements, follow the standard installation procedures in the original repository documentation, then utilize the added configuration files for the LEAP agent functionality.